 bourekas in the world.
-There are many different versions of these heavenly baked pastries, including a few well-known versions made famous by other cultures like Indian samosas, Italian calzones, and German strudel to name a few.
+There are many versions of these heavenly baked pastries, including well-known versions made famous by other cultures like Indian samosas, Italian calzones, and German strudel to name a few.
 Although

 Boureka.
-Luckily for me, that recipe made its way from Turkey to Israel, then eventually to the United States, through my adorable friend Vivi, who taught me an easy way to create this scrumptious cheese-filled puff pastry.
-And, now I get to share the recipe with you.
+Luckily for me, that recipe made its way from Turkey to Israel, then eventually to the United States, through my friend Vivi, who taught me an easy way to create this scrumptious cheese-filled puff pastry.
+Now, I get to share the recipe with you.
 Don’t you just love a good history lesson!

 I hope you enjoy this recipe!
 If you’ve made it please share it with me by tagging @culinary.butterfly on Instagram or @culinarybutterfly on Pinterest, or by using the hashtag #culinarybutterfly on Facebook